ItsMJ99/ItsMJ99/README.md

 - 👋 Hi, I’m @ItsMJ99
 - 👀 I’m interested in Gaming and Game Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning anything that interests me.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Gaming.
-- 📫 How to reach me ...
+- 📫 How to reach me Its a Secret.

 <!---
 ItsMJ99/ItsMJ99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.